evan-ite/Adventure/README.md

    ```
   Also smaller versions of the game can be played by passing 'Small' or 'Tiny' as an argument instead of Crowther

-  !!type 'help' during the game for explanation!!
+  !! type 'help' during the game for explanation !!

 ---